 - 5.1.11 The LHMA indicates that there remains a significant need for social housing across the county.
 However the viability of housing schemes also has to be taken into account in determining both the required percentage and an appropriate mix of tenures of affordable housing.
 Overall target percentages have been established for different parts of the county and are set out in Policy H1.
 In locations where achieving high levels of social rented housing would impact upon the viability of new housing schemes, increasing the percentage of intermediate housing will be considered where the overall affordable housing target can be maintained.
-Evidence to justify this would need to be demonstrated as part of the consideration of a development proposal. - 5.1.12 A supplementary planning document will provide additional guidance and set out the details of how the affordable housing policies will be implemented.
-The guidance will include: - advice regarding the need for affordable housing; - affordable house prices and rents in Herefordshire; - the negotiation process: - securing affordable housing and controlling occupancy; and - contributions to off-site provision. - 5.1.13 There is a need to ensure that planning policy provides for a mix of affordable housing to reflect differing household needs and future demographic trends.
-There are a number of intermediate housing products, including shared ownership, which is likely to be particularly appealing to would-be first-time buyers who do not have sufficient funds to access the open market. - 5.1.14 The council recognises that the provision of affordable housing is more difficult in rural areas where often the scale and location of new development is more restricted.
+Evidence to justify this would need to be demonstrated as part of the consideration of a development proposal. - 5.1.12 In rural areas the majority of new housing is delivered on small sites of fewer than 5 dwellings and therefore to ensure the maximum provision of new affordable housing a threshold of one house is justified.
+Where there are sites that are capable of delivering 3 dwellings or more, the council will expect the affordable housing to be provided on-site, unless the developer can demonstrate that the requirement for affordable housing would be better met through contributions to off-site provision.
+There must however be a realistic prospect that the off-site provision would meet the identified need, and come forward in a reasonable timescale.
+Where rural developments of one or two dwellings are proposed it is accepted that an on-site contribution may not be possible, and therefore in such a case an off-site contribution will be required.
+Where new dwellings are provided as part of proposals for the re-use of rural buildings, an element of affordable housing should also be provided in accordance with Policy H1. - 5.1.13 A supplementary planning document will provide additional guidance and set out the details of how the affordable housing policies will be implemented.
+The guidance will include: - advice regarding the need for affordable housing; - affordable house prices and rents in Herefordshire; - the negotiation process; - securing affordable housing and controlling occupancy; and - contributions to off-site provision. - 5.1.14 There is a need to ensure that planning policy provides for a mix of affordable housing to reflect differing household needs and future demographic trends.
+There are a number of intermediate housing products, including shared ownership, which is likely to be particularly appealing to would-be first-time buyers who do not have sufficient funds to access the open market. - 5.1.15 The council recognises that the provision of affordable housing is more difficult in rural areas where often the scale and location of new development is more restricted.
 Policy H2 enables the provision of affordable housing outside of villages, in areas where there is generally a restraint on open market housing, so as to help meet affordable housing needs in rural areas in perpetuity.